By Libbie Agran

 Archie will always be remembered for his philanthropy and the grants awarded to local charities from the foundation he formed in 2004 to expand the Central Coast Wine Classic when KCBX pursued other fundraising strategies.
 Archie’s raised more than 3.2 million between 2004 and 2017, the year of the last Central Coast Wine Classic.
 His grants focused on nonprofits who worked in the performing arts, the studio arts and the healing arts – broad categories that touched thousands of local residents.

 At the 2017 Central Coast Wine Classic, Archie and Brian Talley worked spontaneously together on stage to raise over $135,000 for the families of our local farm workers.
 A toast to Archie from Brian Talley says it all, “we should raise a glass to my friend Archie McLaren who has single-handedly done more than anyone I know to tell the story that San Luis Obispo County wines belong on the table with the great wines of the world.”

-On February 9, 2019, the Wine History Project will release our first publication, Archie McLaren – The Journey from Memphis Blues to the Central Coast Wine Revolution.
+On February 9, 2019, the Wine History Project released our first publication, Archie McLaren – The Journey from Memphis Blues to the Central Coast Wine Revolution.
 Our exhibit honoring Archie, Doing Good and Living Well: Archie McLaren and the Central Coast Wine Classic is available in part online and travels to venues throughout the county.